hacks-guide/Guide_Wii/docs/pt_BR/dump-games.md

 ::: tip

-Proceed to [Managing Wii Backups](wii-backups) to join the PART files that are output, and manage your dumped games.
+Proceed to [Managing Wii and GameCube Backups](backups#joining-part-files-from-a-wii-disc-on-a-fat32-device) to join the PART files that are output, and manage your dumped games.

 :::